top of page

 This charming retreat offered cozy cabins perfect for couples seeking tranquility and stunning mountain views.

-Akin to a remote retreat, there is no television here, no internet or phones.
+Akin to a remote retreat, there is no television, no internet, or phones.
 Baker Creek Lodge is all about nature, rest, and recuperation.

 A rocky riverbank with a flowing river, surrounded by tall, green pine trees and distant mountain peaks under a cloudy sky.
 Several red chairs are scattered along the riverbank.